Frogs – Sunderland

 Attributed to Newbottle High Pottery, 1840s

-A mug with a more compact version of the Newbottle frog.
+A mug with a more compact version of the Newbottle frog, with its legs tucked in.

 Attributed to Seaham Pottery, 1840s – frog 1